Larouex/portfolio/README.md

 #### Key Benefits for Nonprofits

 - **Enhanced Donor & Community Engagement**: Prioritize features and content that enhance donor management, volunteer coordination, and community engagement.
 Recommend automation for personalized donor journeys, timely acknowledgments, and effective communication strategies.
-- **Operational Efficiency**: Automate workflows and processes, from answering support tickets to drafting reports, freeing up valuable staff time[cite: 186].
+- **Operational Efficiency**: Automate workflows and processes, from answering support tickets to drafting reports, freeing up valuable staff time.
 - **Data Integration & Clarity**: Suggest solutions that unify data across platforms (CRMs, email, reporting) and promote actionable insights.
 Emphasize data consistency, privacy, and security in all technical guidance.
 - **Strategic Guidance & Capacity Building**: Our solutions are designed to build long-term capacity within your organization, providing guidance, training, and documentation for sustainable growth.
 We encourage knowledge sharing and team empowerment in all project deliverables.
 - **Impact Measurement**: Include methods for tracking and reporting the tangible impact of implemented solutions (e.g., time saved, donor retention improvements, increased fundraising).
 Align success metrics with nonprofit objectives, not just technical deliverables.